-Manufacturing ERP software is not all the same.
-Historical ERP software solutions involve painful implementation projects followed by challenging periodic updates – often forcing companies to go years without updating their ERP system.
+Smart manufacturing solutions are not all the same.
+For example, historical ERP software solutions involve painful implementation projects followed by challenging periodic updates – often forcing companies to go years without updating their ERP system.
 Meanwhile, these same companies lose value day after day as new features and functions elude them, only implemented with the next painful ‘big bang’ upgrade.

-Modern manufacturing ERP software from Plex takes a different approach.
+Smart manufacturing technology from Plex takes a different approach.
 No more waiting.
 No more upgrades.
 New features are added daily to a single line of code, shared instantly with all Plex customers.
-Those customers not only realize renewed value daily, but share best practices real time with other peer Plex customers, all of which have access to exactly the same features, functions and capabilities enabled by a true, single ERP software code SaaS cloud offering.
+Those customers not only realize renewed value daily, but share best practices real time with other peer Plex customers, all of whom have access to exactly the same features, functions and capabilities enabled by a true, single software code SaaS cloud offering.

-ERP software solutions should truly be just that; solutions.
-Manufacturers are often tempted by ERP software vendors touting strong financial, accounting, and even retail ERP software solutions and systems.
+Smart manufacturing should truly be just that; solutions.
+Manufacturers are often tempted by vendors touting strong financial, accounting, and even retail ERP software solutions and systems.
 None of these, however, do the one thing they need particularly well – manufacturing.

-Plex is different, offering the only ERP software solution built from the ground up in the cloud and focused exclusively on manufacturing.
+Plex is different, offering the only smart manufacturing solution built from the ground up in the cloud and focused exclusively on manufacturing.
 At Plex, we know manufacturing isn’t just part of the business: manufacturing is the business.
-The Plex ERP software solution is purpose-built to fit your manufacturing business needs, evolving with you while adding value daily.
+Plex smart manufacturing solutions are purpose-built to fit your manufacturing business needs, evolving with you while adding value daily.